dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.1.7 - 05 May 2019 =
+* Mobile Menu: Allow empty parent link open the submenu.
+* Corrected error in `puro_read_more_link` function causing read more links to break.

 = 1.1.6 - 14 March 2019 =
 * Adjusted page link styling for changed HTML structure.
 * Removed support for Jetpack Responsive Videos in favour of FitVids.